PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 ### Error Responses

 Sanctuary.Census uses a different set of error codes, the definitions of which [can be found here](../Sanctuary.Census.Api/Models/QueryErrorCode.cs).
-Please note that the error response format is not consistent, although it should match Census for most query-related errors.

 ## Collections

 > **Note**:
 > Please see the [collection model definitions here](../Sanctuary.Census.Common/Objects/Collections).

-This section lists the Collections provided by Sanctuary.Census, and compares them to the DBG Census.
+This section lists the Collections provided by Sanctuary.Census, and compares them to the official Census.
-Many collections add additional data on top of the DBG Census data, and collections which DBG Census does not provide also exist, but this is not documented here.
+Many collections add additional fields on top of the official Census data, and collections which the official Census does not provide also exist, but this is not documented here.
 The source of truth for Sanctuary.Census' current set of collections can be found at the root endpoint of an environment (e.g. [https://census.lithafalcon.cc/get/ps2](https://census.lithafalcon.cc/get/ps2)).